Iconoclastic0428/cs168/README.md

 # cs168

 This is my work for CS168 fa20.
-Now I have only finished project 1 and project 2.
+Now only proj1 and proj2 are finished.